What is Percussive Storytelling?

 I welcome all comments, questions, and collaborations.
 Use my stories!
 Use the concept!
 Feel free to contact me if you need help finding stories, instruments, or anything else related to Percussive Storytelling.

 What’s on the horizon?
 Too much to say!
-There’s a children’s book, a second album, more videos, and possibly a teacher workbook.
+I am busy working on a third album, more videos, a teacher workbook, and my first full-length children’s novel!
 Needless to say, Percussive Storytelling is my passion, and I love being known as the SplatBoomBang guy; onomatopoeia works for me!